TulevaEE/wordpress-theme/README.md

     3. Then remove `i:16;s:47:"really-simple-ssl/rlrsssl-really-simple-ssl.php";` entry.
     4. Then decrease the first number after `a:` by 1.
     5. Make sure to update other indices `i:<value>`, so that the positions are correct (or deactivate the plugin via phpAdmin or file system)
+8. Open http://localhost:8880/, http://localhost:8880/wp-admin/.
+To login, either:
+    1. Use your production wordpress credentials.
+    2. Move `tools/create-default-user.php` to `wordpress` folder, and visit http://localhost:8880/create-default-user.php.
+Sign in with `admin`-`admin`

 If you see an error with plugins like